ALIAB

 What normative data is available?

-• This test should be used by clinicians or educators who are fluent in BSL, or by non-signing practitioners with the assistance of a BSL interpreter.
+• This battery should be used by clinicians or educators who are fluent in BSL, or by non-signing practitioners with the assistance of a BSL interpreter.

 • Use of this test for identification of aphasia and language impairment should be done in the context of full developmental and medical history.